petems/petersouter.xyz/content/post/moving-my-blog-from-ghost-to-hugo.md

 The main piece of tech that I maintain myself is this blog, so I usually find time to play with it, try new technology such as Docker.

-Unsuprisingly, this has led it to be a little over-engineered, and I wanted something simpler.
+Unsurprisingly, this has led it to be a little over-engineered, and I wanted something simpler.
 Why was I trying to figure out how to configure a database in a container for a blog that only I was maintaining?
 I didn't need CMS-like functionality, if anything I needed a static site.